Mitsubishi Lancer: Europe

 In Europe, the Lancer EX sold well as its restrained styling better matched the desires of European buyers than its somewhat fussy predecessor.
 Other considerations concerned handling and also the demand for more passenger room, as Mitsubishi tailored the Lancer towards European consumers.
-It went on sale locally after making its European premier at the 1979 Frankfurt Show.
+It went on sale locally after making its European première at the 1979 Frankfurt Show.

 Unlike in Japan at the time of introduction, European buyers could get a 1.2-litre option which suited local tax conditions.
 This engine later did become available in Japan as well, beginning in May 1981, but was discontinued in 1983 after the introduction of the smaller Lancer Fiore.
 Claimed outputs in Europe were lower than in the domestic market because of the net rating, with the 1200, 1400, and 1600 being good for 40, 50, and 60 kW respectively.
 Here, the Lancer EX was also offered with a turbocharged 2.0-litre SOHC engine, known as the Lancer EX2000 Turbo.
 It achieved a maximum output of 170 PS and managed a top speed of 200 km/h.
 This model was equipped with Electronically Controlled Injection (ECI).